alonshrestha/alonshrestha.com.np/_posts/2019-07-21-Backup-and-restore-your-system-to-previous-state-with-SystemBack.markdown

 - Select the image file and click to convert to ISO.
 - You can convert a .sblive file to ISO or can burn to CD/DVD or boot in Pendrive directly.

-> *Note: .sblive cannot be converted to ISO if its size is more than 4GB.*
+{% include note.html content= ".sblive cannot be converted to ISO if its size is more than 4GB." %}

 - Now you can boot your system for installation and restore to the previous state.